On Convergence and Stability of Two Extended BB-like Step Sizes: Convergence and Stability analysis

-The results in Figure \ref{fig:BB1V} validate the preceding analysis: when $p\in[1,1.5)$, $\|\g_{k}\|_{2}$ exhibits violent oscillation; when $p\in[1.5,2)$, $\|\g_{k}\|_{2}$ demonstrates a stable convergence pattern.
+Figure \ref{fig:BB1V} validates our analysis: when $p\in[1,1.5)$, $\|\g_{k}\|_{2}$ exhibits violent oscillation; when $p\in[1.5,2)$, $\|\g_{k}\|_{2}$ demonstrates a stable convergence pattern.
 Notably, when $p=2$, $\|\g_{k}\|_{2}$ fails to convergence.
 This indicates that $\alpha_{k}^{L}$ in \eqref{equ:BB1left} has reached the boundary of convergence--that is, selecting smaller scalar to generate the step size would cause the algorithm to diverge.
+This numerical phenomenon verifies the conclusion of Remark \ref{remark:p2}.